nine7nine/n7n-AGS-Shell/README.md

 # n7n-AGS-Shell / Hyprland

 My own AGS Shell based on Aylur's dotfiles.
-Aylur's AGS Desktop is great, but some of it is very specific to their own needs.
-Thus I decided to hack away to make something suitable for me.
+Aylur's AGS Desktop is great, but some of it is very specific to their own needs and style.
+Thus, I decided to hack away to make something suitable for me.
 I am running this Shell on a Microsoft Surface 7; multi-touch & Stylus support, so I need something a bit more tablet friendly.

-A few random videos:

 ### Screenshots: